Mowgli9/create-erc-20-token/README.md

 # how I can create a token using this script
-    - it's simple all what you need to do is go to scripts -> main.py and change some variable like.
+    - it's simple all what you need to do is go to scripts -> main.py and change some variable like:

         - hom_much_token_you_want_to_creat = "the total supply of the token"
         - token_name = "What you wanna called this token"